joe-niland/laravel-api-guide/Installing-Laravel.md

 4. Generate the Homestead configuration file (YAML)

   The above project ships with a BASH script for initialising the project on your PC.
 Therefore this won't work on Windows.
-Luckily it's a very simple script, so we can easily replicate it:
+Luckily it's a very simple script, so we can easily replicate it in a command prompt:

   ```
   # in dev_root\homestead